arnasp13/awesome-lithuania/README.md

 This a new project, welcome on board and feel free to contribute 👋 Check our contributing [guide](./contributing.md)

 If you have any ideas or feedback feel free to submit issues.
-For business inquiries, we can also be contacted personally.
+For business inquiries, contributors can also be contacted personally.
 ## Contents

 - [Tech](#tech-)